 Sooooo, this recipe!
 It is easy, I pinky-swear.
 At least no more difficult than stuffed shells ever are.
 We prep cook our shells, make our filling, and the sauce.
 In this recipe, I include a Cashew Ricotta – this is a different version than my Basic Cashew Ricotta that I published a while back.
 This one here is not so basic – we’re going to thin it out with almond milk and water, add lemon and seasoning.
 But this is along the same lines as to what I always end up doing to my Basic Cashew Ricotta anyway, depending on what I’m making.
 No matter what, ever, forever, and always, if using cashews to replace dairy you always always always want to add lemon and salt, and probably Dijon too to taste.
 This is gospel.

 Then once we prep our filling with spinach, artichoke hearts, mushrooms, onion, and some of that Cashew Ricotta, we stuff our shells.
 Prepare our Dijon-Chardonnay Sauce, pour that over the shells, and we are ready for a 30 minute bake.
 Serve this with a lovely salad for dinner, maybe something summery like a strawberry and poppy-seed salad or something.
 That would work beautifully!
-And then when you are done, wrap up those leftovers because these shells REHEAT really really well.
+And then when you are done, wrap up those leftovers because these Spinach Artichoke Stuffed Shells REHEAT really really well.
 Bonus.

 So that’s it folks.
-Gorgeous stuffed pasta shells in a wine sauce to remember.
+Gorgeous stuffed Spinach Artichoke Stuffed Shells in a wine sauce to remember.
 Serve as a vegan main dish or add to your dinner spread as a side for your vegetarian guests.
 The filling and Dijon-Chardonnay Sauce can be made in advance, then just assemble with freshly-cooked pasta when ready to assemble and bake.
 Ciao!

 - 2 Tbs fresh lemon juice